Frequently Asked Questions about Financial Aid

 What if my circumstances change?

-If an event such as a death or job loss means that your family will have substantially less income than anticipated, we will work with you to adjust your aid for the current academic year.
+If an event such as a death or job loss means that your family will have substantially less income than anticipated, we will work with you to adjust your aid for the current academic year, when possible.
+Income changes taking effect later in the fall semester through the spring semester typically do not impact eligibility until the following academic year.
 Contact the Office of Student Financial Aid for a Reconsideration Request Form.
 (If your family's income goes up unexpectedly, your aid package will be adjusted accordingly the following academic year.)

 Will my need-based financial aid change in subsequent years?